- This story is regularly updated for relevance. Last updated: July 6, 2021

 “In more than 90% of cases, the antibodies that people are generating after the second dose are up at the sort of level that neutralizes the virus and which we would expect to protect them from infection,” James told the Guardian.
 “We’re pretty confident that they’ll be protected from infection by the South African strain and the Kent strain, as well as the [original] strain of the virus.”

-Despite his study only incorporating the Pfizer vaccine, James said he suspects its findings apply to the other vaccines.
+Despite his study only incorporating the Pfizer vaccine, the study’s author said he suspects its findings apply to the other vaccines.
 That backs up a January statement from Moderna claiming the vaccine effectively fought the variants.

 In April 2021, two more independent studies showed Pfizer was effective against multiple variants.
 “The take-home message is that the vaccines are going to work against the New York variant and the South African variant and the U.K. variant,” Nathan Landau, a virologist at N.Y.U.’s Grossman School of Medicine, told the New York Times.